 Joelle K. Jay, Ph.
-D., is an executive coach specializing in leadership development.
+D., is a Director with the Leadership Research Institute and an executive coach specializing in leadership development.
 She strategizes with business leaders to enhance their performance and maximize business results.
 Her clients include presidents, vice presidents, and C-level executives in Fortune 500 companies such as Microsoft, Google, and Adobe.
-She is the author of The Inner Edge: The 10 Practices of Personal Leadership and co-author with Howard Morgan of The New Advantage: How Women in Leadership Can Create Win-Wins for Their Companies and Themselves.
-For a free summary, go to www.theNewAdvantage.com or www.JoelleKJay.com.
+She is the author of The Inner Edge: The 10 Practices of Personal Leadership and The New Advantage: How Women in Leadership can Create Win/Wins for Their Companies and Themselves.
+To connect with Joelle, go to www.JoelleKJay.com or email Info@JoelleKJay.com.